sirmmo/sirmmo/README.md

-### Open Sourcing all the things...
+# Open Sourcing all the things...

-- 🔭 I’m currently working on:
-- 🌱 I’m currently learning ...
+## 🔭 Working on: OHM, Maps, Business Intelligence

-- 📫 How to reach me:
+## 📫 How to reach me:
-  marco.montanari@gmail.com is the best way
+- marco.montanari@gmail.com is the best way